Bamblix/net0.github.io/content/writeups/PDO-SQL-injection.md

 1. The original one: `WHERE scan_id = ?`
 2. Our injected one: `ORDER BY \?`

-But wait - the `--`  in our payload is a SQL comment.
+But wait the `--`  in our payload is a SQL comment.
 From PDO's perspective, it comments out the original `?`.

-PDO now sees only ONE placeholder - our fake one.
+PDO now sees only ONE placeholder, our fake one.

 When we call `execute([$scan_id])`, PDO takes the `scan_id` value and substitutes it into... our injected `?` in the ORDER BY clause.